Macrometacorp/docs/docs/streams/stream-examples/pub-sub-streams-browser.md

 title: Pub-Sub with Streams in Browser Example
 ---

+## Overview

+This tutorial walks you through the steps to integrating the Macrometa Streams with a simple HTML application.
 This example shows how to use the GDN console to publish messages on a stream and subscribe to receive messages.

+## Steps

+1. Create a new HTML file in your preferred IDE.
+1. Copy the following HTML code into your new file.

 ```html
 <!DOCTYPE html>